Broyojo/prm_annotation_platform/README.md

 ### Database Functional Requirements
 1. Users can create, read, update, and delete (CRUD) datasets, problems, annotations, and issues
 2. Users can download datasets, problems, annotations, and comments
-3. Version history is maintained through git
+3. Version history is maintained through git or temporal tables

 ### Interface Functional Requirements
 1. People should be able to efficiently find problems which haven't been annotated yet